When consumers have problems, what do they do? they search the internet for answers.

 You have heard the saying

 sell the hole not the drill

-Knowing the result we offer our ideal customer and the benefits our ideal customer will receive of achieving this result.
-We can put it all together and create a unique value proposition.
+Putting our benefits and solution we offer all together, we can create a unique value proposition.
 As Peep Laja the founder of CXL points out:

 The value proposition is usually a block of text (a headline, sub-headline and one paragraph of text) with a visual (photo, hero shot, graphics).